Encomium

-Originally was the song sung by the chorus at the κῶμος, or festal procession, held at the great national games in honour of the victor, either on the day of his victory or on its anniversary.
+Originally it was the song sung by the chorus at the κῶμος, or festal procession, held at the Panhellenic Games in honour of the victor, either on the day of his victory or on its anniversary.
 The word came afterwards to denote any song written in celebration of distinguished persons, and in later times any spoken or written panegyric whatever.

 Encomium also refers to several distinct aspects of rhetoric: